 Basically, the Liquid Luxe tan from Dripping Gold claims to glide on effortlessly, melt into the skin, dry quickly and have a gorgeous ready to wear colour.
 On top of that, the finish is supposed to be a long-lasting, airbrush effect tan, and wear off like a dream too.
 Plus, it’s packed with plenty of hydrating ingredients, like hyaluronic acid, goji berries, Vitamins A & E. Honestly, it sounds amazing.
 But of course, it does.

 First up, it’s handy that like other liquids, you don’t just pour it out of the bottle.
-Instead, there’s a handy little spray.
+Instead, there’s a little spray, so there’s no faffing about trying to keep the liquid balanced on the mitt.
 This was one thing I was a bit nervy about because there’s nothing worse than pouring out too much product.
 The guide colour was fab, you know the kind of shade that you could easily throw on and go?
 This is it and it smells great too, always a plus.

 One thing that I did struggle with, was that because it dried so quickly, it was slightly hard to work with.
 I love a tan that dries quickly, but if it doesn’t give you much time to blend, that’s when it becomes a problem.
 Once you get used to having to tan quicker than normal, everything else was pretty much easily.